Maghi: In Sikhism

 For Sikhs it is a community gathering to commemorate martyrdom of forty Sikhs (Chalis Mukte) who once had deserted the tenth and last human Guru of Sikhism, Guru Gobind Singh at Anandpur Sahib, but later rejoined the Guru and died while fighting the Mughal Empire army led by Wazir Khan in 1705.
 Sikhs make a pilgrimage to the site of the war, and take a holy dip in the sacred water pond of Gurdwara Sri Tootti Ganddi Sahib in Muktsar.

 A fair (mela) is held at Muktsar every year and called the Mela Maghi which is held in memory of the forty Sikh martyrs.
 Before this tradition started to commemorate the Sikh martyrs who gave their lives to protect the tenth Guru, the festival was observed and mentioned by Guru Amar Das, the third Guru of Sikhism.

 Cultural celebration

 In Punjab, Maghi is celebrated by eating kheer such as rauh di kheer which is an old dish where rice is cooked in sugarcane juice.
 The dish is prepared in the evening before Maghi and is kept to cool.
 It is served cold next morning on Maghi with red-chili mixed curd.
 In some parts of Punjab, India, it is also traditional practice to eat khichdi mixed with lentils, consume raw sugarcane and jaggery, Fairs are held at many places in Punjab on Maghi.

+According to the Indian Panorma, "Maghi is observed across Punjab as: